Inner Thigh Strength Test

 The pelvic floor is a complex part of our system and it can have many, many, many pieces.

-I like to go deep ask why 5 times and then bring it back to big picture.
-It doesn’t do any good to be able to identify individual trees if you can’t see the whole forest.
+I like to go deep and ask why 5 times and then bring it back to the big picture.
+It doesn't do any good to be able to identify individual trees if you can't see the whole forest.

 If you don't teach others exercise for a living and are just looking for a program for yourself, I highly recommend the Pelvic Floor Perfect Program.
 It dives into getting all those little pieces of your body working while maintaining an outlook on the big picture!